Less than $5 11th Grade Close Reading Worksheets

 Analytical Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on a poem of their choice.
 The assignment sheet contains detailed instructions for how to generate a formalist analysis of a poem (analyzing how the poem's formal features contribute to its meaning).
 This kind of formalist analysis is exactly what students are asked to generate on the AP Literature exam!
 Sample paper included.
 (3 pages)

-This 40-page unit will come to you in two separate formats: Word doc *and* PDF.
-Because the Word doc is fully editable, you'll be able to customize the materials to suit your teaching style and/or the skill levels of your students — year after year!
-If you don't have Microsoft Word, you'll still be able to access the entire unit as a PDF file, which is easy to navigate and quick to print!
+This entire 38-page unit will come to you in two separate formats: Word *and* PDF.
+Because the Word doc is fully editable, you'll be able to customize the materials to suit the skill levels of your students — year after year!
+If you don't have Microsoft Word, you'll still be able to access all of the materials as a PDF — which is easy to navigate and quick to print!
+Finally, as a free bonus, I'm including links to digital copies of every document in user-friendly platforms like Google Docs and Google Forms.

 Happy teaching!